 Dean for Faculty Recruitment, Development, and Diversity

-Dr. Justin Rose joined Rhodes College in July 2020, and also serves as chair and associate professor of Political Science.
+Dr. Justin Rose joined Rhodes College in July 2020, and also serves as chair of the Department of Politics and Law and associate professor of Political Science.
 Prior to joining Rhodes, Rose served as an associate professor of Political Science and Co-Director of the Africana Studies program at Hobart and William Smith Colleges.
 Most recently, he was a fellow in the Office of Diversity, Inclusion, and Belonging at the Harvard Kennedy School.

 Director for Teaching Mentoring